Connect with others who understand.

 Treatment for Underlying Conditions

-When another condition contributes to the development of AIHA, it is called secondary AIHA.
-AIHA that is not associated with another health condition is called primary or idiopathic AIHA.
-One of the best approaches to treating secondary AIHA is to treat the condition that is causing the anemia.
+When another condition contributes to the development of AIHA, it’s called secondary AIHA.
+AIHA that’s not associated with another health condition is called primary or idiopathic AIHA.
+One of the best approaches to treating secondary AIHA is to treat the condition causing the anemia.
 Secondary AIHA may be triggered by the following diseases or conditions:

 • Infections — Viruses, including Epstein-Barr virus, measles, mumps, rubella, cytomegalovirus, hepatitis, HIV, and varicella (the virus that causes chickenpox and shingles)